 The book begins with a brief discussion of pantry staples (i.e. fats, acids, spices, etc.), while taking the time to discuss specific choices within in each category.
 One of the most crippling aspects of attempting new meals is not having a prepared pantry.
 This forces you into an unlikely impromptu shopping trip, while probably resulting in falling back on routine recipes.
 Having even half of Kimball’s suggested pantry exposes you to a wide array of new recipes.
 And there is simply no excuse, if you consider yourself even a journeyman home chef, to not have a decent set of basic implements.
 The author touches on those with his legendary aplomb.

 Throughout its pages, Milk Street brings a high-end presentation with gorgeous photographs of each finished recipe and stout single-page organization.
 Who doesn’t initially browse a cookbook by the picture, while hoping to recreate something similar?
 This book gives you the confidence that you can.
-Whether it’s as simple as the Skirt Steak Salad or Skillet-Charred Brussels Sprouts—this reviewer already one the day with that recipe—or as scrumptious as the Sticky Toffee Pudding or Curry Braised Eggs, you won’t be intimidated to stretch your muscles.
+Whether it’s as simple as the Skirt Steak Salad or Skillet-Charred Brussels Sprouts—this reviewer already won the day with that recipe—or as scrumptious as the Sticky Toffee Pudding or Curry Braised Eggs, you won’t be intimidated to stretch your muscles.
 And that’s a lot of what Kimble does; he brings foreign seasonings into familiar stead.